- 1 Top 10 Busiest Railway Stations in the US

 Hoboken Terminal comes in the eighth position on the list of the busiest railway in the United States.
 The station is used as a commuter station.
 It is located in Hoboken, Hudson County, New Jersey, United States.

 It serves as one of the most important transit hubs of New York.
-It is not a rail station but also provides private bus and ferries services that make the station even busier.
+It is not a rail station but also provides private bus and ferry services that make the station even busier.

 The station was built-in 1907.
 The Hoboken Terminal was designed by architect Kenneth MacKenzie Murchison.
 The site of the station was used for ferries for a long time.
 It connected Manhattan to the mainland USA.